Water Purification In Thomassique

-Drinking contaminated water is a major cause of disease in
+Drinking contaminated water is a major cause

-approach that fits best in Thomassique is home-based water purification (rather than community-based purification).
+that the approach that fits best in Thomassique is home-based water purification (rather than community-based purification).

 Early in 2009, we began a study of two home-based water purification systems, solar disinfection (SODIS) and a granulated chlorine system (Klorfasil).
 The study was designed to use solid research methodologies.
 The results of that study were released late in 2009.

 The final study report (PDF) showed that both systems were equally effective